F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

 *TIP: If you haven't forked/published your own repository or don't have an easy way to host your own config files, passing the config as inline json via the template input parameter might be the quickest / most accessible option to test out different BIG-IP configs using this repository.*

-F5 has provided the following example configuration files in the `examples/quickstart/bigip-configurations` folder:
+F5 has provided the following example configuration files in the `examples/failover/bigip-configurations` folder:

+- These examples install Automation Tool Chain packages for a PAYG licensed deployment.
+  - `runtime-init-conf-3nic-payg_instance01.yaml`
+  - `runtime-init-conf-3nic-payg_instance02.yaml`
 - These examples install Automation Tool Chain packages and create WAF-protected services for a PAYG licensed deployment.
+  - `runtime-init-conf-3nic-payg_instance01_with_app.yaml`
-  - `runtime-init-conf-1nic-payg.yaml`
+  - `runtime-init-conf-3nic-payg_instance02_with_app.yaml`
+- These examples install Automation Tool Chain packages for a BYOL licensed deployment.
-  - `runtime-init-conf-2nic-payg.yaml`
+  - `runtime-init-conf-3nic-byol_instance01.yaml`
-  - `runtime-init-conf-3nic-payg.yaml`
+  - `runtime-init-conf-3nic-byol_instance02.yaml`
 - These examples install Automation Tool Chain packages and create WAF-protected services for a BYOL licensed deployment.
-  - `runtime-init-conf-1nic-byol.yaml`
-  - `runtime-init-conf-2nic-byol.yaml`
+  - `runtime-init-conf-3nic-byol_instance01_with_app.yaml`
-  - `runtime-init-conf-3nic-byol.yaml`
+  - `runtime-init-conf-3nic-byol_instance02_with_app.yaml`
 - `Rapid_Deployment_Policy_13_1.xml` - This ASM security policy is supported for BIG-IP 13.1 and later.

 See [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) for more examples.

-By default, this solution deploys a 3NIC BIG-IP using the example `runtime-init-conf-3nic-payg.yaml`.

-To deploy a **1NIC** instance:
-  1. Update the **bigIpRuntimeInitConfig** input parameter to reference a corresponding `1nic` config file (for example, runtime-init-conf-1nic-payg.yaml).
-  2. Update the **numNics** input parameter to **1**.

-To deploy a **2NIC** instance:
-  1. Update the **bigIpRuntimeInitConfig** input parameter to reference a corresponding `2nic` config file (for example, runtime-init-conf-2nic-payg.yaml).
-  2. Update the **numNics** input parameter to **2**.

-- When specifying values for the bigIpInstanceType and numNics parameters, ensure that the instance type you select is appropriate for the deployment scenario.
+- When specifying values for the bigIpInstanceType parameter, ensure that the instance type you select is appropriate for the deployment scenario.
 See [Azure Virtual Machine Instance Types](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series) for more information.

 However, most changes require modifying the configurations themselves.
 For example:

-To deploy a **BYOL** instance:
+To deploy **BYOL** instances:

-  1. Edit/modify the Declarative Onboarding (DO) declaration in a corresponding `byol` runtime-init config file with the new `regKey` value.
+  1. Edit/modify the Declarative Onboarding (DO) declarations in a corresponding `byol` runtime-init config file with the new `regKey` value.

 Example:
 ```yaml